SenseiK954/osticketing-prereqs/README.md

 <img src="https://i.imgur.com/X5KEcyh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-9. Back to the browser OSTicket installer.
+9. Back to the browser osTicket installer.
 Click next once you are satisfied with what is installed.
-This will take you to the Basic Installation where you will registar your helpdesk email, Admin User account with OSTicket, and your MySQL database once filled out on to the next step (don't install yet).
+This will take you to the Basic Installation where you will registar your helpdesk email, Admin User account with osTicket, and your MySQL database once filled out on to the next step (don't install yet).
 </p>
 <br />